zebafirdowsi/zebafirdowsi-Melanoma-CNN-assignment/README.md

     - Evaluate model performance and analyze for improvements.

 ## Files Included
-- `main.ipynb`: Jupyter notebook containing the code implementation of the project.
+- `Starter_code_Assignment_CNN_Skin_Cancer.ipynb`: Jupyter notebook containing the code implementation of the project.
 - `README.md`: Markdown file providing an overview of the project and its pipeline.